iFireMonkey/iFireMonkey/README.md

 # Welcome to my Humble Code Abode

-Hiya, my name is Ricky Owens, also known as FireMonkey online.
-I'm a person who hops from language to language, depending on which I feel is the best for the specifc project i'm working on at any given time.
+Hiya, my name is FireMonkey.
+I'm a person who doesn't really know what he is doing online, but is doing it anyways.

 ## Projects i've helped with: